RIT-MESH/Machine-learning-projects/2 IPL data Analysis/README.md

-This project is done as requirment for completion of **Post Graduate diploma in data science & analytics**, National Institute of Electronics & Information Technology, an Institute of  Government of India
+This project is done as requirment for completion of **Post Graduate Diploma in Data Science & Analytics**, National Institute of Electronics & Information Technology, an Institute of  Government of India

 # IPL data Analysis